 In between each clerkship, students come back to the classroom for eight hours of intersessions.
 These focus on health systems science, interprofessional care and value-based care.

 “It’s an opportunity for students to analyze and learn from the systems they’re working in,” Nelson, the associate dean, says.
 “We want them to go out and be part of a better health care system.
 We’re preparing them to understand the challenges within the current system so they can begin envisioning what the future should be — and how they can make it happen.”

-Family medicine is typically included as a standard clerkship service, lasting anywhere from 4-8 weeks at most medical schools.
-At Dell Med, students participate in an ongoing, two-year-long Primary Care, Family and Community Medicine Clerkship one afternoon a week throughout their second and third years.
-Students are paired with primary care physicians around Austin, including 18 at CommUnity Care Health Centers, federally qualified health clinics serving low-income women and children of Central Texas.
+Family medicine is typically included as a standard clerkship service, lasting anywhere from 4 to 8 weeks at most medical schools.
+At Dell Med, students participate in an ongoing, two-year Primary Care, Family and Community Medicine Clerkship one afternoon a week throughout their second and third years.
+Students are paired with primary care physicians around Austin, including 18 at CommUnity Care Health Centers, federally qualified health clinics serving women and children with low income.

 “The longitudinal approach offers students an opportunity to truly appreciate, delve into and understand community-based health care challenges, not only for the individual patient but for health care systems,” says Salib.
 “And it’s a chance for them to start exploring innovative approaches to implementing improvements.”

 Adds Nelson: “During the clerkships, students learn the core medical knowledge that a physician of any specialty needs as a foundation.
 At Dell Med, we hope students also learn to apply that knowledge in the context of providing value to a patient, advocating for underserved populations and affecting change in the larger health care system.
 Then, in their third year, they can leverage what they’ve learned to make a difference through community-centered projects, research or health care redesign.”